FAMILY & RELATIONSHIPS

 Once you’ve set your financial goals, it’s time put your budget into action and start saving.
 Suncorp Bank has different transaction and savings accounts that could help you start working towards your short- and long-term financial goals.

 3. Plan ahead for the school year

 Approach your buying with care and set aside the cash you’ll need in advance.
-Before you go shopping for school uniforms, sort through their uniforms and work out what needs replacing or updating.
+Before you go shopping for school uniforms, sort through your children’s uniforms and work out what needs replacing or updating.
 Similarly, keep an eye out for shoe sales – you might be surprised by how much you can save!

-If you’re concerned about upcoming school camps and excursions, it’s worth checking with the school to see what the costs will be, or ask how much it was last year to appropriately plan and budget for the year ahead.
+If you’re concerned about upcoming school camps and excursions, it’s worth checking with the school to see what the costs will be or ask how much it was last year to appropriately plan and budget for the year ahead.

 4. Get the family together on budgeting

 Sounds like a no-brainer, but it might not be as easy as you think.
 The key to budgeting – whether it’s to save for a holiday or pay for upcoming school fees – is to get the whole family involved.
 Got an upcoming vacation?
 Start a conversation not just about where you want to go, but what you’ll be doing when you get there.
 Think about the activities and what value they’ll bring to the whole family.

 It’s best to focus on the obvious things as a family.
 It could be changing your grocery habits if possible, or planning a ‘staycation’ one year in order to save for a longer holiday the following year.
 If your weekly shopping bills keep going up and up, try drawing up an actual shopping list of what you’ll need and go with cheaper brands.

 There are plenty of ways to save money as a family.
 From cutting down on your everyday expenses to getting the whole family involved in budgeting, you can save money in unexpected ways with clever budgeting tricks.

 Read more on Learn About: